pachterlab/kb_docs/docs/source/troubleshooting/troubleshooting.rst

-``inspect.json`` is produced by ``bustools inspect`` and provides aggregate statistics about the BUS file: how many BUS records and reads are present, how many distinct barcodes and UMIs were observed, summaries of reads-per-barcode and UMIs-per-barcode, and how many barcodes/reads match the supplied onlist.
+``inspect.json`` is produced by ``bustools inspect`` and provides aggregate statistics about the BUS file: how many BUS records and reads are present, how many distinct barcodes and UMIs were observed, summaries of reads-per-barcode and UMIs-per-barcode, and how many barcodes/reads match the supplied on-list.
 Below is an example snippet and a field-by-field explanation.

 Example (abridged) contents::